hanggrian/reveallayout/README.md

 - Bottom
 - Bottom Right

-**Dynamic** starting points are pre-defined into 9 possible points:
+**Dynamic** starting points are defined by int X and Y point captured from OnTouchListener